eyal0/Chicken-story/README.md

 # Chicken with pHash

 Now that we were going fully crowd-sourced, it didn't seem fair at all to charge any money.
-But I continued to host the server so that everyone share puzzle answers.
+But I continued to host the server so that everyone could share puzzle answers.
 I served up Asirra results for free and collected new answers as they got reported.
 Every couple days I would regenerate the tree with the latest data and restart the server.
 At peak I would get around 10 queries per second on my home-made VB.Net HTTP server.
 I had about 2000 unique users in total.
 I also calculated about how many points users were collectively earning using Chicken and the average value of a point based on selling stuff on ebay.
-Chicken was probably responsible for around 1 million dollars of prizes all told.
+Chicken was probably responsible for around half a million dollars of prizes all told.

-Eventually Microsoft pixelated **and** rotated the images being served.
+Eventually Microsoft randomly pixelated **and** rotated the images being served.
 They got so distorted that pHash was at a loss.
 They were also cracking down in other ways.
 For example, my entire country was banned from all of Club Bing.
 In 2012, Club Bing shut down.

 I never got an Xbox and my inflatable Kayak never arrived.
 I mostly just sent prizes as a surprise to friends and family.
 The only thing that I got for myself was a cheap telescope and a jacket that I like.